Top 11 Growth Hacks You Need to Survive in 2017

 Growth Hacking is considered to be the in thing in the digital landscape with companies basing their business strategies solely on growth hacking techniques.
 And it is no surprise that they are getting favorable results.
 Google Trends show that the search for words like Growth Hack and Growth Hack Marketing has been on rise over the past 5 years.

-Many notable marketers also support the idea of growth hacking because it helps startups with limited budget to grow their business by reaching the potential customer and driving more sales through digital marketing.
-And it all begins with spreading the word and starting the hustle.
+Many notable marketers also support the idea of growth hacking because it helps startups with limited budget reach the potential customer and drive more sales.
+And it all begins with the histle of spreading the word.